Head8che/PocketBook/doc/crc_cards.md

 Has a description that's accessible through the ISBN | Scan A book can be borrowed or requested by a borrower |
 A book accepted for borrowing by the owner|
-A book can be availbale for borrowing|
+A book can be available for borrowing|
 A book's description can be edited|